 - Encouraging students to work closely with their professors to discuss academic progress.

 Adjusting to the atmosphere in higher education can be challenging for some students.
 Students may encounter various challenges during their college career that could prevent their academic success.
-In an effort to strengthen and improve student success, the Academic Advising Center utilizes the Starfish Early Alert/referral program.
+In an effort to strengthen and improve student success, the Academic Advising Center utilizes Eagle CONNECT, an early alert and retention program.

 This early alert warning tool allows faculty to identify students who are having difficulties meeting academic standards and refer them to their academic advisor for support and to aid in the student's success.
 Faculty may also provide positive feedback for a student's academic performance.